PASTAplus/PEP/peps/pep-9.md

     permission: the permission of the ACR
     return:
         200 OK if successful
-        400 Bad Request if ACR is invalid
+        400 Bad Request if the ACR already exists
         401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method or access ACR
     body: